Bennetweber/text-summarizer/README.md

     python3 textinput.py

-just put the directory of your textfile here.
+just put the directory of your textfile here in the textinput.py file.

 `text = io.open('directory of your textfile', 'r', encoding='utf-8').read() `